 - Ideally, your dog’s introduction to his new home will be with familiar furniture already in place.
-Use your dog’s familiar bowls, bedding and toys.
+Use your dog’s everyday bowls, bedding, and toys.
 Put them in a location similar to where they used to be.

-- Accompany your dog outside on leash until she’s familiar with the area.
+- Accompany your dog outside on a leash until she’s familiar with the area.

 - Try to stick to your dog’s regular schedule in the first days after the move.

 - Locate a vet in your area.
 Make an appointment and take your dog’s records in.

 - If your dog has a microchip ID tag, update your information with the company to notify you if your dog is found.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Gain more canine knowledge through Acme Canine’s social media: website, Facebook, YouTube, Instagram

 Tell us how we can improve this post?